Houston Product Liability Lawyer

 Call us to discuss which yours may fall under.

 In addition to the products specifically listed here, there can be many other types of defective products that can result in injury.
 When any object causes damage to its user those responsible for the injuring flaw can be engaged in a strict liability case.
 Any product liability lawsuit claim can become an involved and complex process, which is why it’s critical to have a Houston product liability lawyer ready to stand by your side.

 If you suspect that your injury was the result of a defective product but you do not see it listed on our site, give us a call to find out if you have a case.
 Schedule a no-obligation consultation with a Houston product liability lawyer today!

 Mass Torts and Defective Products

 Mass torts are injuries that occur on a large scale to a large number of people.
 Often, product liability cases are also mass torts because they involve a product that was sold all over the country.
 When a product is the subject of a mass tort, many times the claims are consolidated together into a class action lawsuit.
 The product may or may not be the subject of a voluntary or forced recall depending upon a number of factors.

 Products liability cases can be very complex.
 Therefore, it is crucial that you have a Houston products liability attorney on your side that has the experience and resources necessary to strongly advocate for you and to advance your very real interests.
-Towards this vital objective, the attorneys at Simmons & Fletcher are your best ally in such circumstances.
+Towards this vital objective, the attorneys at Simmons and Fletcher, P.C. are your best ally in such circumstances.

 For more information on product liability law, visit our products liability law blog.